jan-ru/biblatex2qmd/README.md

 # BibLaTeX Processor

-BibLaTeX Processor is a Python package that processes BibLaTeX files, extracts information from each entry, creates individual Markdown files for each entry, and generates a combined corpus file.
+BibLaTeX2qmd is a Python package that processes BibLaTeX files, extracts information from each entry, creates individual Markdown files for each entry, and generates a combined corpus file.

 ## Features